marikalam/piggybank/README.md

 2. Cashflow projection (updated real time based on bank cashflows)

   - Calls are made to USBank to check if an invoices are paid ahead of due date
+      - Transactions are matched based on amount and description
-  - Cashflow calculation are updated based on bank inflows
+  - Cashflow calculations are updated based on confirmation of invoice payment